 4. Planning for Downtime, Risk, and Rollback

-A mature strategy includes:
+A mature strategy defines:

-- Clear go or no-go decision checkpoints during cutover
+- Clear go/no-go checkpoints during cutover

 - Communication plans for business users and leadership